springjools/lidarr-cache-warmer/README.md

 - **When**: After Phase 1, for all artists with names
 - **Retry Logic**: Up to 25 attempts per text search by default
 - **Benefits**: Faster response times for user searches in Lidarr
+- **Text Processing**: Can normalize international characters and symbols
 - **Output**: Updates `text_search_attempted` and `text_search_success` flags

 #### Phase 3: Release Group Cache Warming (Optional, Default: Disabled)